AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Eusebius was probably born in Caesarea.
 He was a friend of Origen, and fellow-teacher with him in the Caesarean school, and published with Pamphilus a glowing defense of Origen in six books, of which five are lost.
 He also copied and edited many of his works.
-Dr. **Beecher**, in his *History of Future Retribution*, asserts the Universalism of Eusebius, though Dr. **Ballou**, in his *Ancient History* does not quote him.
+Dr. Beecher, in his *History of Future Retribution*, asserts the Universalism of Eusebius, though Dr. Ballou, in his *Ancient History* does not quote him.

 On 1 Corinthians 15:28, Eusebius says: "If the subjection of the Son to the Father means union with him, then the subjection of all to the Son